acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

 A taint consists of a key, value, and effect and is expressed as `key=value:effect`; the value is optional.
 As an effect we can choose from `NoSchedule`, `PreferNoSchedule` or `NoExecute`.

-Let's taint our infra nodes:
+First of all, taint your infra nodes with key `node-role.kubernetes.io/infra` and effect `NoSchedule`.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```bash
 oc adm taint nodes --selector node-role.kubernetes.io/infra node-role.kubernetes.io/infra:NoSchedule
 ```

+{{% /details %}}

-The effect of the command above is that new pods that do not match the taint are not scheduled onto the infra nodes.
+This action's effect is that new pods are not scheduled onto infra nodes if they do not match the taint.
 Just what we wanted.

 {{% alert title="Note" color="primary" %}}